zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

 West Structure
 **************

-West's code is distributed via PyPI in a `namespace package`_ named ``west``.
+West's code is distributed via PyPI in a Python package named ``west``.
 See :ref:`west-apis` for API documentation.

 This distribution also includes a launcher executable, also named ``west``.
-When west is installed, the launcher is placed by :file:`pip3` somewhere in the user's ``PATH``.
-This is the command-line entry point.
+When west is installed, the launcher is placed by :file:`pip3` somewhere in the user's filesystem (exactly where depends on the operating system, but should be on the ``PATH`` :ref:`environment variable <env_vars>`).
+This launcher is the command-line entry point.

 .. _west-manifest-rev: